altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 *Flanagan put down the phone*
 "K::You were speaking metaphorically, yeah?"
 "FL__F::Yes, of course, we're actually just firebombing a city block: not nuking the city."
+'F::What were you talking about before'
+'FL::Something that does not concern you.'
+~Felix watched, trying, and again failing to move~ 'F::Get another host!'
+'FL::I rather like this one.
+You can have it back when we are done.'
+*Flanagan placed a call*
 }
 {
 %%%%